 If capacity design is not applied, as is the case of most bridges built according to old design codes, brittle collapse mechanisms with very limited energy dissipation capacity are likely to occur.

-Bridge piers usually represent one of the weak elements under seismic actions due to inadequate detailing (Anzlin et al. 2015) that limit their capacity to deform in the non-elastic range without sensible reductions of strength (ductility).
+Bridge piers usually represent one of the weak elements under seismic actions due to inadequate detailing (Anzlin et al. 2015) that limit their capacity to deform in the non-elastic range.

 Another common bridge collapse mechanism is due to the collapse of the deck girders due to large relative displacements between pier columns.
 Collapse may occur at expansion joints due to compression or tension failures or – in case of simple supported girders - to the unseating of deck due to insufficient seat width (see Figure 5).